ajmaths/ajmaths.github.io/_pages/about.md

 I received my Ph.D. in Mathematics from the University of Oklahoma in May 2023 under the supervision of Professor Murad Özaydın.
 I received my M.S. in Applied Mathematics from the University of Central Oklahoma in 2015 and my B.S. in Mathematics from Capital Normal University in 2013.

 My research interests lie primarily in **applied algebraic topology** and **topological data analysis**.
-I study multiparameter persistent homology arising from restricted configuration spaces of metric graphs, with a particular focus on restraint parameters and edge-length parameters.
-I am also interested in directed topology, topological robotics, persistence modules, and combinatorial models for filtered spaces.
+I study the multiparameter persistent homology of the second configuration space of metric graphs with restraint parameter and edge length parameter(s).

-You can read more about my work on the [Research](/research/) and [Publications](/publications/) pages.
+You can read more about my work on the [Research](/research/) page.

 ## Contact